isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 8. What should travellers do if they are ineligible for the VTL, but had booked themselves onto a designated VTL flight?

-They should approach the airline for assistance to rebook a ticket on a non-esignated VTL flight.
+They should approach the airline for assistance to rebook a ticket on a non-designated VTL flight.

 #### 9. I have an EU Digital COVID Certificate (EU DCC) issued in a non-VTL (Air) country/region.
 Can I transit via a VTL country/region and take a designated VTL flight to Singapore?